lbrondon/Linear-Algebra-And-Optimization-For-Machine-Learning/README.md

 # Linear-Algebra-And-Optimization-For-Machine-Learning
-Projects involving linear algebra and optimization for machine learning
+This repository contains projects involving concepts of linear algebra and optimization for machine learning